bevyengine/rfcs/rfcs/62-editor-data-model.md

 this enables building a unique undo/redo system and a unique copy/paste system shared by all other editing systems, without the need for each of those editing systems to design their own.

-I expect the following future RFCs to build on top of this one:
+I expect the following future RFCs (or direct feature implementations) to build on top of this one:

 - Game/Editor communication (IPC)
 - Undo/redo system